Joey (TV series): Background and development

 After the series finale of Friends in 2004, LeBlanc signed on for the spin-off series, Joey, following Joey's move to Los Angeles to pursue his acting career.
 Friends producers Marta Kauffman and David Crane were not interested in the spin-off, although Kevin S. Bright agreed to be executive producer, along with Joey creators Scott Silveri and Shana Goldberg-Meehan, the latter of whom left the show after the first season and was replaced by Jon Pollack.

 The pilot episode was released in screener for test audiences and members of the entertainment industry to preview the show and drum up business.
-The screener was subsequently leaked on the internet and thus has received a much wider critical review process than initially conceived.
-There were few differences between the unbroadcast pilot and the version that was broadcast.
-Ashley Scott played the role of Allison in the unbroadcast pilot but was replaced by Andrea Anders, and the character name changed to Alex.
+The screener was subsequently leaked on the internet and thus received a much wider critical review process than initially conceived.
+There were few differences between the unaired pilot and the version that was broadcast.
+Ashley Scott played the role of Allison in the unaired pilot but was replaced by Andrea Anders, and the character name changed to Alex.
+Episode 5 and Episode 13 of season one were directed by David Schwimmer, who played Ross Geller in Friends.

+NBC heavily promoted Joey and gave it Friends' Thursday 8:00 pm timeslot.
 The series did well in the Nielsen ratings in its first season (2004–2005) and was subsequently renewed for a second season (2005–2006).
 In the second season, Miguel A. Núñez Jr. was added to the show as a series regular and Jennifer Coolidge had a more prominent role.
+The pilot was watched by 18.6 million American viewers, but ratings continually decreased throughout the series, averaging 10.2 million viewers in the first season and 7.1 million in the second.
 The show was pulled from its Thursday-night timeslot in December 2005 and NBC returned it in a new timeslot (Tuesdays at 8pm) on March 7, 2006.
 Due in part to being in competition with American Idol, Joey was the lowest-rated prime time program of the week for NBC.
-The network pulled the series after the first Tuesday broadcast, and its cancellation was announced on May 15, 2006.
-The remaining episodes have never been broadcast by NBC but have been shown on various other networks around the world.
-Episode 5 and Episode 13 of season one were directed by David Schwimmer, who played Ross Geller in Friends.
-NBC heavily promoted Joey and gave it Friends' Thursday 8:00 pm timeslot.
-The pilot was watched by 18.6 million American viewers, but ratings continually decreased throughout the series' two seasons, averaging 10.20 million viewers in the first season and 7.10 million in the second.
+The network pulled the series after the first Tuesday broadcast; the remaining episodes have never been broadcast by NBC but were shown on various other networks around the world.
 The final broadcast episode, on March 7, 2006, was watched by 4.1 million viewers; NBC canceled the series on May 15, 2006, after two seasons.
 Bright blamed the collaboration between NBC executives, the studio, and other producers for quickly ruining the series: